PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Introduction

 \end{enumerate}

-To answer the above questions, we benchmarked three open-source and three closed-source LLMs across three popular persona-aware conversational datasets.
-Their performance is evaluated in a zero-shot setting, considering both standard and Chain of Thought (COT) prompting configurations.
+To answer the above questions, we benchmarked four open-source and four closed-source LLMs across three popular persona-aware conversational datasets, each highlighting a distinct facet of personalization such as open-domain interests, structured traits, or task-specific roles.
+This multi-perspective design enables a more robust and generalizable evaluation of personalized response generation.
+The LLMs' performance are evaluated in a zero-shot setting to benchmark their inherent capabilities without introducing examples that could enhance their performance, ensuring the results reflect their baseline ability.
+This approach is applied to both standard and Chain of Thought (CoT) reasoning configurations.
 Our evaluation goes beyond assessing overall response quality and contextualization, employing eight established metrics in conversational AI to gauge performance across fluency, diversity, coherence, and personalization dimensions.
-This work contributes by (1) offering a multi-aspect evaluation of LLM personalization in zero-shot settings, (2) investigating the influence of COT prompting on response personalization, and (3) assessing response time and instructability (the ability to adhere to task instructions) based on LLMs' adherence to task instructions.
+This work contributes by (1) offering a multi-aspect evaluation of LLM personalization in zero-shot settings, (2) investigating the influence of CoT prompting on response personalization, and (3) assessing response time and instructability (the ability to adhere to task instructions) based on LLMs' adherence to task instructions.

 Our findings reveal that response personalization remains a challenging task for LLMs, highlighting the need for further research to enhance their performance in this regard.